Convair B-36 Peacemaker: Strategic reconnaissance

 The standard RB-36D carried up to 23 cameras, primarily K-17C, K-22A, K-38, and K-40 cameras.
 A special 240 in focal length camera (known as the Boston Camera after the university where it was designed) was tested on 44-92088, the aircraft being redesignated ERB-36D.
 The long focal length was achieved by using a two-mirror reflection system and could resolve a golf ball from 45000 ft and up to 63600 ft away.

 The first RB-36D (44-92088) made its initial flight on 18 December 1949, six months after the B-36D, but initially flew without turbojets.
 The 28th Strategic Reconnaissance Wing based at Rapid City AFB (later renamed Ellsworth AFB), South Dakota, received its first RB-36D on 3 June 1950 but due to severe material shortages, they were not operational until June 1951.
 The 24th and last RB-36D was delivered in May 1951.
 Some RB-36Ds were later modified to the featherweight configuration, in which all but the tail guns were removed and the crew reduced from 22 to 19.
 These aircraft were redesignated as RB-36D-III.
 Modifications were carried out by Convair from February to November 1954.

 With a range of 9300 mi, RB-36Ds began probing the Arctic boundaries of the Soviet Union in 1951.
 Although on-board equipment indicated detection by Soviet radar, interceptions at the B-36's service ceiling remained difficult.
 RB-36 aircraft operating from RAF Sculthorpe in England made a number of overflights of Soviet Arctic bases, particularly the new nuclear weapons test complex at Novaya Zemlya.
-RB-36s performed a number of rarely acknowledged reconnaissance missions and are believed to have frequently penetrated Chinese (and Soviet) airspace under the direction of General Curtis LeMay.
+RB-36s performed a number of rarely acknowledged reconnaissance missions and are believed to have frequently penetrated Chinese (and Soviet) airspace under the direction of General Curtis LeMay, and operated out of Yokota Air Base under the 91st Strategic Reconnaissance Squadron.